savoirfairelinux/mod-booster-snmp/docs/source/snmpbooster_how_it_works.rst

 SnmpBooster uses SNMP v2c getbulk for high efficiency, unless forced to use SNMP v2c get-next or SNMPv1 get-next.
 GetBulk uses a single request PDU to ask for multiple OIDs or even entire tables, instead of sending one request PDU per OID.

-For example: *A typical 24 port network switch with two uplinks might use 375 OIDS (8 OIDs per interface, plus general OIDs for chassis health, memory, cpu, fans, etc.). **SnmpBooster will only require around 4 request PDUs instead of 375 request PDUs**.
-Each PDU is a request packet which takes time to create, send get processed and return.
+For example: *A typical 24 port network switch with two uplinks might use 375 OIDS (8 OIDs per interface, plus general OIDs for chassis health, memory, cpu, fans, etc.).* **SnmpBooster will only require around 4 request PDUs instead of 375 request PDUs.** *Each PDU is a request packet which takes time to create, send get processed and return.
 More timeouts to manage, more connections, more impact on the remote device and more latency means much fewer checks per second.*

 The SnmpBooster module supports automatic instance mapping for OIDs.
 (Ex.
 Based on the interface name it will figure out that the SNMP index(or instance) is 136.
 This is automatically handled by genDevConfig and SnmpBooster, no user input required. :-)